sbt/sbt/src/sphinx/Community/Repository-Rules.rst

 The community repository has the following guideline for artifacts published to it:

-1. All pubished artifacts are the authors own work or have an appropriate license which grants distribution rights.
+1. All published artifacts are the authors own work or have an appropriate license which grants distribution rights.

 2. All published artifacts come from open source projects, that have an